-a) Rope (handle and rope) shall be measured by the dock starter under the responsibility of the Homologator 15 minutes after the skier skis.
-Should the rope be out of tolerance, then it shall be retained by the tournament officials, at normal room temperature, and retested after a one-hour relaxation period.
+The Rope (handle and rope) shall be measured by the Jetty Marshall under the responsibility of the Homologator 15 minutes after the skier skis.
+Should the rope be out of tolerance, then it shall be retained by the competition officials, at normal room temperature, and retested after a one-hour relaxation period.
 If the rope remains out of tolerance after the one-hour period, the record gets denied but the score stand.

-16.05: Trick Records
+23.05: Tricks Records